ProgramIsFun/EonGraph/README.md

 ## About this project
 This is a project of visualizing graphs and Edit them.
 ## How to run it
-1. ensure you have a running neo4j instance
+1. run backend [EonGraph-Backend](https://github.com/ProgramIsFun/EonGraph-Backend) according to readme
-2.
+2. run  [ue5-force-graph53](https://github.com/ProgramIsFun/ue5-force-graph53)  if you want a game client   or   [EonGraph-Web](https://github.com/ProgramIsFun/EonGraph-Web)   if you want a web client
 ## project structure

 It is consist of the following components.